 The Centre for Science & Security Studies (CSSS) contributes knowledge and understanding to policy and scholarly debates at the intersection of science and security

-Additionally, CSSS hosts taught MA modules and proffesional development workshops for students and industry professionals.
-CSSS offers an MA in Science & International Security (launched 2005) and a variety of relevant MA optional modules, including ‘Chemical, Biological, Radiological & Nuclear (CBRN) Terrorism’ and ‘Armchair Intelligence: Open Sources and Online Investigation.’
-Our teaching in these areas focus largely on developing multi-disciplinary approaches and critical skills for the analysis of current policy problems and emphasises active student learning through the use of case- studies, simulations, and discussion seminars.
-Alongside our taught MA modules, a significant focus of CSSS is also placed on engagement with industry, government and international organisations, and the wider dissemination of research findings through interaction with the media.
+Our educational activities include contributions to the undergraduate and postgraduate offerings in the Department of War Studies, as well as professional development workshops for industry professionals.
+CSSS offers an MA in Science & International Security (launched 2005) and a variety of relevant MA optional modules including on arms control, non-proliferation and open source intelligence.
+Our teaching in these areas focus largely on developing multi-disciplinary approaches, theoretical tools, and critical skills for the analysis of current policy problems and emphasises active student learning through the use of case-studies, simulations, and discussion seminars.
+Alongside our taught modules and research supervision, CSSS also focuses on engagement with industry, government and international organisations, and the wider dissemination of research findings through interaction with the media.
 These activities include executive education and specialised professional development courses for practitioners with a focus on supporting the implementation of nuclear security measures and efforts to counter proliferation-related trade.

-The Centre also organises conferences and hosts a regular seminar series where internal and external speakers address issues related to science and security.
-For upcoming events, please check the War Studies and CSSS events pages.
+The Centre also organises conferences where internal and external speakers address issues related to science and security.
+For upcoming events, please check the CSSS events page.

 History of CSSS